Pages

 The work on my left is titled Jazz Age Memories (1985) in homage, if I remember correctly, to the writings, lives and times of F. Scott Fitzgerald and Zelda Fitzgerald.
 (The former has long been one of my favourite authors and both, particularly the latter, would have a direct impact on several future works including this one).
 I still have the 1920s wind-up gramophone and art deco clock and vase, all of them purchased in London, my home for most of the 1970s.

 The basis for the title of the second linocut, Sunny Sunday Afternoon, (1985), is The Kinks song, Sunday Afternoon by Ray Davies, for no other reason than I’ve always loved it.
-I seem to recall that it was playing in my head when I made the work.
+I seem to recall that it was on constant replay in my head when I made the work.

 Both prints represent interiors of the rented house in East St Kilda where I was living at the time and were transcribed from detailed charcoal drawings made from life.